 The data provider's collection methodology has recently changed and weighting is not possible at this time until the software prices can be categorized.
 Once the software reclassification is complete, weights will be re-applied and historical data may be revised.
 There should be minimal impact on the overall Commercial Software Price Index as a historical comparison of the weighted and unweighted indexes yielded comparable results.

 The quality of this index is maintained through the expertise of the few trained analysts assigned to it.
 They develop a thorough knowledge of the domain, which is supplemented by outside personal contacts with the data providers.
 Much time and effort is devoted to detecting and following up unusual fluctuations over time in the pricing patterns of goods and services.
 Prior to dissemination, the price indexes are analyzed and historic trends reviewed.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

 Collected data are converted to price indexes and data are released as such, so that it is not possible to identify the suppliers of raw prices.

 All indexes are subject to a six-month revision period and data is not seasonally adjusted.

 The statistical accuracy of this index depends on price and weight data, which are obtained from an outside data source (IDC).
-Through continuous monitoring of the data received and discussion with the supplier, an acceptable level of data quality and integrity is maintained for the purposes of producing the price index series.
+Through continuous monitoring of the data received and discussion with the supplier, an acceptable level of data quality and integrity is maintained for the purpose of producing the price index.